Despite frustrations, loans are reaching businesses

 We are here for you, stay home for us.

-One of the biggest initial challenges, Polen said, was navigating the SBA's 17-page online loan application tool and he credits Brian Rivenburgh, community bank president of Southern Bank in Cape Girardeau, for providing some insights into the application process.
-Polen and some of his staff were attempting to upload applications through the SBA portal when the loan program began earlier this month "and we got stumped multiple times.
+One of the biggest initial challenges, Polen said, was navigating the SBAs 17-page online loan application tool and he credits Brian Rivenburgh, community bank president of Southern Bank in Cape Girardeau, for providing some insights into the application process.
+Polen and some of his staff were attempting to upload applications through the SBA portal when the loan program began earlier this month and we got stumped multiple times.
 It was our understanding Southern Bank had been submitting applications smoothly for many hours, so I was able to contact Brian who gave us some helpful hints on how to do things a lot smoother and quicker.
-Without his help, we might still be sitting here scratching our heads."
+Without his help, we might still be sitting here scratching our heads.

-Most of the application uploading "kinks" have now been resolved and "it seems to be a much smoother process than what it was a week ago."
+Most of the application uploading kinks have now been resolved and it seems to be a much smoother process than what it was a week ago.

 Locally